 In addition, from July 2016, it was also agreed that in future our NABBA World Team (selected Universe Winners as above) may be chosen from England, N. Ireland, Scotland and Wales and will be known in future as NABBA Team G.B.
 (Great Britain).

 As of UK Competition 2023 and NABBA Area Competitions 2024 there will be "Expenses" Prize offered to each class winner and further Expenses Prizes offered to NABBA Area Overall Champion of the day Miss and Mr, amount payable will be at the discretion of each NABBA Area Show Organiser.
 Please see new NABBA Universe criteria for 2023 (Temporarily withdrawing the NABBA Pro Contest.l

 INDIVIDUAL CLASS RULES AND CRITERIA

 All NABBA Competitors will be required to pay a £50 entry fee PER CLASS (maximum 2 classes)and also hold a valid yearly membership when entering any NABBA Area, NABBA UK or NABBA England Competition.
-NOTE: the £15 entry fee will be payable at check in.
+NOTE: the £50 entry fee will be payable at check in.
 NABBA Britain Finals Competitors will be required to pay a £50 Entry Fee at check in